Sahasrajit123/Sahasrajit123.github.io/_pages/research.md

 - **A Characterization of List Learnability for Agnostic and Realizable Regression**

-    * **Objective** In this work, we study the problem of list PAC learning (for both agnostic and realizable regression) where the aim of a learner is to learn to predict a set of $k$ labels with the loss being measured with respect to the closest label.
+    * **Objective:** In this work, we study the problem of list PAC learning (for both agnostic and realizable regression) where the aim of a learner is to learn to predict a set of $k$ labels with the loss being measured with respect to the closest label.
 We identify two dimensions of the hypothesis class—referred to as the $k$ fat-shattering dimension and the $k$ OIG dimension—whose finiteness is both necessary and sufficient for agnostic and realizable regression, respectively.

     * **Authors:** Chirag Pabbaraju<sup>*</sup>, Sahasrajit Sarmasarkar<sup>*</sup>
     * Paper under preparation